 As one of the most widely-used widebody aircraft in operation today, the A330 order book has surpassed 1,300 firm orders as of September 2014, with more than 1,100 of these aircraft delivered to a global operator base.
-To meet this sustained demand, annual production rate rises of 10 per cent have brought A330 output to a record 10 aircraft per month.

 The A330 provides exceptional operational flexibility at lowest cost, with right-sized cabins for passenger, freight, VIP and multi-role military applications.
 It combines Airbus’ flight-by-wire technology and modern onboard systems with high aerodynamic efficiency for a highly productive aircraft.

 As of Airbus’ milestone 1,000th A330 delivery, some 1.2 billion passengers had been carried by the twin-engine jetliner, with a takeoff or landing performed every 23 seconds.

 Excellent short field performance and long range capability enables the A330 to be efficiently utilised both on established routes and expanding markets.
 Its capabilities on medium-haul routes also will make the A330-300 an excellent complement to Airbus’ next-generation A350 XWB.